 When I was a kid, a Thanksgiving tradition at our house was that we went around the table and took turns sharing at least one thing we were thankful for.
 We couldn’t start eating until everyone had shared something.
-You can imagine how popular that tradition was with three hungry boys!
+(You can imagine how popular that tradition was with three hungry boys!)

 Now that I’m an adult with a family of my own, I have found myself truly enjoying this chance to express gratitude.
 And when my own kids complain that they are hungry or don’t want to share, I promise them that one day they will understand.

-With this survey, the client identified new planned giving donors and also received candid feedback that their donors don’t feel thanked enough.
+With this survey, the client identified new planned giving donors and also received candid feedback that their donors don’t feel like they’re being thanked enough.
 This information turned out to be invaluable to our client— now their marketing outreach and stewardship efforts include messages of thanks.

 Utilize different opportunities and mediums throughout the year to thank your donors.
-This could be as simple as including ‘thank you’ buckslips in all gift receipts and mailings, to blocking out a couple hours a few weeks after a marketing mailing drops to call donors and thank them for their support.
+This could be as simple as including thank you buckslips in all gift receipts and mailings, to blocking out some time a few weeks after a marketing mailing drops to call donors and thank them for their support.